3vweb/test/README.txt

-Project description new update 23.03.2017
+Project description new update 23.03.2017 (upd)